Monetization

 You’re giving your audience more value

-With the right product, you can bring a whole lot more value to your audience.
-Beauty influencers, for example, often grow their creator business by launching their own beauty products.
-Free content is great, but offering products are the natural next step for creators who want to give more to their community.
+With digital products, you can bring a lot of value to your audience.
+Creator educators like Miss Excel, for example, often create courses, guides, and other digital products that fit naturally with the free content they offer.
+That free content is great, but offering products is the natural next step for creators who want to give more to their community.

 Low cost of entry

-Digital products, on the other hand, are a lot cheaper to produce, easier to get to your customer, and don’t need to be physically stored anywhere.
+When selling physical products like merch, you’ll usually need a lot of help and money to go from your initial idea to a finished product.
+Digital products are a lot cheaper to produce, easier to get to your customer, and don’t need to be physically stored anywhere.
 That means you can launch a digital product more quickly for a lot less.
+And if you use The Leap to create and sell digital products, it’s all free!

 Simple logistics

-“Logistics” refer to everything that need to happen in the messy middle between you creating a product and your customer actually receiving it.
+Anything that happens between you creating a product and your customer receiving can be referred to as logistics.
 In the world of physical products, these logistics involve manufacturing, sourcing vendors, warehousing, transporting goods, and more.

-In contrast, selling digital products is a lot simpler.
-This is because digital products don’t require repeated production, physical storage, or shipping.
+You don’t have to deal with any of this with digital products, because they don’t require repeated production, physical storage, or shipping.
 They’re accessible online in just a few clicks.
-You only need to create a digital product once, and it can be sold again and again.
+You only need to create a digital download once, and it can be sold over and over.

 Higher profit margins